KidFabi/KID_Simple_Blog/README.md

 <!-- ABOUT THE PROJECT -->
-## About The Project
+## About the project

-One day while being bored, I decided to create a simple blog just to have another demo project in my portfolio.
+Just a demo project so that I can include it in my portfolio :P.

-### Built With
+## Built with

 * [Laravel 8.x](https://laravel.com)
 * [Bootstrap 4.x](https://getbootstrap.com/)